The Map

 The Live tab is where most caching happens.
 It shows caches around you on a map (or as a list), lets you switch between map sources and view types, and gets you to a cache with the compass or turn-by-turn navigation.

 The Live tab toggles between a map and a list of the same caches.
-Tap a cache pin (or row) to open its details.
+On the map, tapping a cache pin shows its callout, which carries all the same information a list row shows; tap the callout to open the cache’s details.
+In the list, tapping a row opens details directly.
 Pins are colored and iconed by cache type and status (found, owned, etc.), and you can layer highlights on top to mark caches visually.

 List rows pack in the essentials — name, distance, difficulty, terrain, size, favorite count and GC code.
 The sort button (up/down arrows) opens a sheet with a Direction (ascending/descending) and a long list of sort types: Date Found, Date Last Found, Date Placed, Difficulty, Distance, FTF, Favorite Count, Favorite Percentage, Found, GC Code, Highlight Color and more.
 The same sort sheet is used in offline lists.

 Tapping a pin pops up a callout that summarizes the cache without leaving the map: its name and type icon, distance from you, trackable and favorite counts, difficulty and terrain dots, container size and the GC code.
-Tap the callout itself to open the full detail screen; the … button on the callout opens quick cache actions (log, add to list, navigate and so on) without opening details first.
+Tap the callout itself to open the full detail screen.

-The map options icon in the map’s tool stack opens the Map Types panel; long-press it to jump between the last 3 types you used.
+The map options icon in the map’s tool stack opens the Map Types panel; long-press it to jump between the types you used most recently — 3 by default, and you can raise it to a maximum of 6 with Number of Maps in Settings › Map Options & Navigation.
 The panel is organized into sections:

 - Pro Offline Maps PRO — a Download Offline Maps entry for OpenStreetMap-based vector maps.
 See Offline Maps.